D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 ### Model Validation {#model_check}

-Before formally converting the model, please use the ``hb_mapper checker`` tool to validate the model and ensure that it complies with the constraints supported by the Horizon processor.
+Before formally converting the model, please use the ``hb_mapper checker`` tool to validate the model and ensure that it complies with the constraints supported by the D-Robotics processor.

 :::tip Tips

-  It is recommended to refer to the script methods ``01_check_X3.sh`` or ``01_check_Ultra.sh`` in the model conversion ``horizon_model_convert_sample`` example package of Horizon for examples of caffe, onnx, and other models.
+  It is recommended to refer to the script methods ``01_check_X3.sh`` or ``01_check_Ultra.sh`` in the model conversion ``horizon_model_convert_sample`` example package of D-Robotics for examples of caffe, onnx, and other models.
 :::

 #### Validate the model using the ``hb_mapper checker`` tool